arickert/thedigradio/_posts/2018-11-14-a-history-of-neoliberalism-with-quinn-slobodian.md

 ---

 Neoliberalism: we all hate it, but what does it mean?
-Dan talks to intellectual historian Quinn Slobodian about his book , which tells the story of neoliberalism's Geneva School—including Ludwig von Mises, Friedrich Hayek, and Wilhelm Röpke—and their vision for a new imperial order establishing rules to protect the market from political interference.
+Dan talks to intellectual historian Quinn Slobodian about his book
+Globalists: The End of Empire and the Birth of Neoliberalism, which tells the story of neoliberalism's Geneva School—including Ludwig von Mises, Friedrich Hayek, and Wilhelm Röpke—and their vision for a new imperial order establishing rules to protect the market from political interference.
 It's a movement that begins with nostalgia for the bygone Habsburg Empire, moves on to fights against the decolonized world's efforts to create a New International Economic Order, and that plays a key role in forming the European Economic Community and the WTO.

 Live Dig interview in NYC with Yanis Varoufakis onChallenging the New Right-Populism Saturday December 1, 6pm.
 The New School's Arnhold Hall at the Theresa Lang Student Center.

 Thanks to Verso Books and University of California Press.
-Check out their titles at www.versobooks.com and ucpress.edu
+Check out their titles at [www.versobooks.com](www.versobooks.com) and [ucpress.edu](ucpress.edu)

 Please support this podcast with your money at [patreon.com/thedig](http://www.patreon.com/TheDig)